 At Scotch College we believe that the study of Languages opens students’ eyes and lives to different cultures.
 Without it, this is particularly difficult given our geographical location in Western Australia.
 Thus we have chosen a blend of relevant languages – from the choice of French (parallel with English in the UN, the Olympics, the Arts, in Canada and occasionally in sporting culture!), to the huge growth-language that Spanish represents on a global scale.
-Our choice of Indonesian was based on its ease-of-use and accessibility to Western Australian families.
+Our choice of Indonesian is based on its ease-of-use and accessibility to Western Australian families.
 In contrast to a general trend, we have found that with the provision of relevant, youthful and dynamic teachers, we have seen students willing and able to excel in all three languages, in increasing numbers, in recent years.

 Naturally the IB programme at both ends of the School sees a second language as a natural choice, if one wishes to be a globally-minded citizen, and we thoroughly endorse this mandated position.
-Moreover, it is our increasing desire to see Languages grow beyond the walls of Scotch and to that end the Scotch Language Hub has extended a welcome as hosts to ‘123 Soleil’ for French native speaker families and Background course ATAR candidates, and to the Cervantes Institute, the Balai Bahasa, the Goethe Institute, and ‘Language One’ Dutch.
+Moreover, it is our increasing desire to see Languages grow beyond the walls of Scotch and to that end the Scotch Language Hub has extended a welcome as hosts to ‘123 Soleil’ for French native speaker families and Background course ATAR candidates, and to the Cervantes Institute, the Balai Bahasa, the Goethe Institute, and ‘Language One’ Dutch in the past.
 Using these partnerships, we are increasingly able to help both adult learners and the native speakers amongst our own students.

 Middle School (6-8)